 Mandi is an actor, writer, director, singer, musician, artist and independent producer that calls Toronto, Ontario home.
 Whether it’s on stage, on screen, or in grandma’s living room, she has dedicated her life to the art of storytelling.

-Upon completing her Pochinko Clown intensives at the University of Alberta, Mandi appeared in a variety of projects ranging from Canadian comedy-drama Private Eyes, Amazon Prime's hit series The Boys, and Bruce McCulloch's Young Drunk Punk.
+Upon completing three Pochinko Clown intensives at the University of Alberta, Mandi appeared in a variety of projects ranging from Canadian comedy-drama Private Eyes, Amazon Prime's hit series The Boys, and Bruce McCulloch's Young Drunk Punk.
 Additionally, she is known throughout Western Canada for impersonating Bernadette from The Big Bang Theory in musical theatre parodies.

 When she’s not writing or performing, she can be found rummaging for treasure in thrift stores, solving puzzles in escape rooms or throwing plastic spoons during screenings of The Room.